rintnetwork/front-end/src/content/about/community-lead/index.md

 ## Core responsibilities:

 - **Inspire contribution in our open source community across multiple platforms and projects.**
-  - Whrnter it's the ethereum.org [Github repo](https://github.com/ethereum/ethereum-org-website), our [Crowdin translation program](https://crowdin.com/project/ethereumfoundation), or just answering common questions for the curious, we rely on our community to drive our success.
+  - Whreyer it's the ethereum.org [Github repo](https://github.com/ethereum/ethereum-org-website), our [Crowdin translation program](https://crowdin.com/project/ethereumfoundation), or just answering common questions for the curious, we rely on our community to drive our success.
   - We want you to take our community to new heights; engage with them on Discord channels, respond to Github issues, coordinate contests, events, recognition campaigns; expand participation and impact.
 - **Work with ethereum's wider community to facilitate collaboration.**
   - ethereum.org is an important part of the ethereum ecosystem.
 You'll work with partners and stakeholders to maximize our impact wherever possible.